pranavk/gist-cli/README.md

 ## Problems that you might face
 Presently I have assumed that your python interpreter has the path `/usr/bin/python`.
 If your distribution has any other path then you just need to change the first line of the script to the path of the interpreter.

+# Scope
+- Currently only anonymous gists are posted to github via this tool.
+The script needs to be extended for adding authentication for user based gists.
+- Currently pipelines are not supported, the gist is taken from the file.
+Support may be added to take input from pipelines also.